geru/hrk-toggle/README.md

 #### Menu and tree structures

-Structure each parent item like this (the formatting shown is just a shorthand CSS for reading only.
-You will have to format the HTML properly):
+Structure each parent item like this:

 ~~~
   .hrk-tree-container